psobczyk/admixedMOSGWA/README.txt

 EBIC_gamma		double		parameter in the EBIC criterium, defaults to 1 - log( #individuals ) / ( 2 * log( #SNPs ) )
 search_strategy		choice		greedy (default), genetic_algorithm
-maximalModelSize	integer		limits the search to models of size up to the given; saves time PValueBorder		integer		only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models nSNPKriterium		integer		useful for running with a subset of top-ranking SNPs: the original number #SNPs of SNPs, to be used by the selection criteria
+maximalModelSize	integer		limits the search to models of size up to the given; saves time PValueBorder		size_type	only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models nSNPKriterium		integer		useful for running with a subset of top-ranking SNPs: the original number #SNPs of SNPs, to be used by the selection criteria